josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 There are some people who think being right about something gives them the right to do whatever they think should be done about it; a license to act however they see fit in order to correct that wrong.

 This, of course, is never the case.
 Doing the wrong thing for the right reason never makes it the right thing.
-No matter how bad the original infraction, there are some responses it never justifies.
+No matter how egregious the original infraction, there are some responses it never justifies.
 Two wrongs don't make a right, to be pithy about it.
 The ends don't justify…you know how it goes.

 Matt Mullenweg appears to be one of those people who believe the ends do indeed justify the means, as he's effectively blowing up massive swaths of the WordPress community in his fight with some of its landlords.